Bayesian semiparametric modelling of phase-varying point processes: Application: tracking phase variation of annual peak temperatures

-To interpret Fig.~\ref{fig:pp} we first focus on annual peaks below the threshold, for which there are at least two patterns of points that readily look unusual to the naked eye: 1991, for which there was an atypical cold weather event almost taking place in the summer; 2010, given that lower temperatures peaked later on a concetrated period.
-The fact that these patterns of points look unusual agrees with what can be observed from the corresponding warping functions, that are among the ones that further deviate from the identity; cf Appendix~\ref{Appendix:App}.
+To interpret Figure~\ref{fig:pp} we first focus on annual peaks below the threshold, for which there are at least two patterns of points that readily look unusual to the naked eye: 1991, for which there was an atypical cold weather event almost taking place in the summer; and 2010, given that lower temperatures peaked later on a concetrated period.
+The fact that these patterns of points look unusual agrees with what can be observed from the corresponding warping functions, that are among the ones that further deviate from the identity; cf.\ Figures~\ref{fig:supp-pp} and \ref{warps:cold} in the supplementary material.
 In terms of peaks above the threshold, note how the antepenultimate pattern of points started much later than all the remainder, thus meaning that higher temperatures peaked much later than expected.

 To assess how atypical is the climatological pattern of onset of peaks, we define the following measures to which we refer as scores of peak irregularity (\textsc{spi}), and for temperatures above and below a threshold are respectively defined as